cardano-foundation/cardano-graphql/README.md

 </details>

+### Disable Token Metadata Registry
+The local Token Metadata Registry synchronization process can be disabled by removing the `COMPOSE_PROFILES` variable from the `.env.docker-compose` file.

 ### Use global Token Metadata Registry
-The public Token metadata registry has a limit of daily requests, this can lead to long sync times, when resyncing from scratch.
+The public Token Metadata Registry has a limit of daily requests, this can lead to long sync times, when resyncing from scratch.
 If it's still needed to run with the global environment it's possible by removing the `token-metadata-registry` from `docker-compose.yml`.
 And change the variable in `.env.docker-compose` for Mainnet:
 ```